unchainedshop/unchained/docs/source/installation/install-engine.md

 npm install
 ```

-The installation script downloads, installs and initialises all files and packages required to build and run a new Meteor app that has the Unchained Engine backed in.
+The installation script downloads, installs and initialises all files and packages required to build and run unchained engine.

 ## Step 2: Start the Unchained Engine